Hilti-Research/hilti-slam-challenge-2023/README.md

 <40cm → 1 point\
 \>40cm → 0 points\
 Then the score for each trajectory (sum of all point scores) is normalized to be in a 0-100 range.

+### Why did you release a new dataset this late in the competition timeline?
+We have identified a vulnerability in our scoring report (APE plot) that indirectly helps estimate ground truth coordinates, and has enabled some teams to falsify results.
+While we can and will exclude such submissions from the competition leaderboard, we also wish to avoid incorrectly penalizing teams that perform well legitimately.
+Hence we release an additional dataset location (Site 3) with 4x sequences from the handheld prototype, which will be evaluated but without publishing analysis plots.
+We also doubled Site 3's per-trajectory score, with a possible maximum of 200 points each.
+This brings the single session maximum possible score to 1600, the multi-session maximum score to 400.